OpenBankingUK/read-write-api-docs-pub/docs/v4.0.1/profiles/confirmation-of-funds-api-profile.md

 ##### POST

 - A CBPII **must not** create a consent on a newer version, and use it on a previous version.
-  - E.g., ConsentId for a funds-confirmation-consent resource created in v4, must not be used to access v3 endpoints.
+  - E.g. ConsentId for a funds-confirmation-consent resource created in v4, must not be used to access v3 endpoints.

 ##### GET

 - A CBPII **must not** access a funds-confirmation-consent on an older version, via the ConsentId created in a newer version.
-  - E.g., a funds-confirmation-consent created in v3 accessed via v2.
+  - E.g. a funds-confirmation-consent created in v3 accessed via v2.
 - An ASPSP **must** allow a funds-confirmation-consent to be accessed in a newer version.
 - An ASPSP **must** ensure details in the funds-confirmation-consent are unchanged when accessed via a newer version.
-  - E.g., a ConsentId created in v3 will have the same details when accessed via v3 and v4.
+  - E.g. a ConsentId created in v3 will have the same details when accessed via v3 and v4.
 - An ASPSP **may** allow expired funds-confirmation-consents to be accessed in a newer version.

 ##### DELETE

 - A CBPII **must not** delete a funds-confirmation-consent on an older version via a ConsentId created in a newer version.
-  - E.g., A funds-confirmation-consent is created in v4, and request DELETE on v3.
+  - E.g. A funds-confirmation-consent is created in v4, and request DELETE on v3.
 - An ASPSP **must** support deleting a funds-confirmation-consent from a previous version via a newer version.
-  - E.g., A funds-confirmation-consent is created in v3, and request DELETE on v4.
+  - E.g. A funds-confirmation-consent is created in v3, and request DELETE on v4.

 #### Funds Confirmation Resource

 ##### POST

 - A CBPII **may** use a ConsentId created in a previous version to create a funds-confirmation resource in a newer version.
-  - E.g., a ConsentId created in v3 can be used as a ConsentId in v4, to POST /funds-confirmations.
+  - E.g. a ConsentId created in v3 can be used as a ConsentId in v4, to POST /funds-confirmations.
 - A CBPII **must not** use a ConsentId created in a newer version to create Funds Confirmation resource in a previous version.
-  - E.g., a ConsentId created in v4, must not be used as a ConsentId in v3, to POST /funds-confirmations.
+  - E.g. a ConsentId created in v4, must not be used as a ConsentId in v3, to POST /funds-confirmations.
 - A CBPII **may** use a token that is bound to a funds-confirmation-consent in a previous version, to access an endpoint of a newer version.
 - An ASPSP **must** allow a ConsentId from previous version to create a funds-confirmation resource in a newer version, provided it has not expired.
 - An ASPSP **must not** allow a ConsentId from a newer version to create a funds-confirmation resource in a previous version.